nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 JMX is disabled on default.
 JMX is enabled by adding standard JMX-related options to the executable java process as in example by \[[ZABBIX-JMX](#Ref_ZABBIX-JMX)\].
 Monitor process options are defined in security server's path `/etc/xroad/services/monitor.conf`.

+### 16.3 Limiting environmental monitoring remote data set

+It is possibility to limit what allowed non-owners can request via environmental monotiring data request by changing monitor-env limit-remote-data-set parameter.
+By changing flag to be true non-owners who are allowed to query environmental monitoring data will get only certificate, operating system and xroad version information.
+This parameters is set by default false.
+Security server owner will always get full data set as requested.

 ## 17 Logs and System Services